 Why is my Exodus wallet balance different than the blockchain?

+Your Exodus wallet manages multiple BTC addresses, not just one.
+Each time you make a BTC transaction, your wallet also uses change addresses to receive leftover transaction-output change.
 Your Exodus bitcoin wallet balance is the sum of bitcoin held at each of your Exodus bitcoin addresses.
-You can see a list of all of your used bitcoin addresses along with their balances by exporting a CSV file from your wallet.
+You can see a list of all of your used bitcoin addresses along with their balances by exporting a CSV file.

-This will export a CSV spreadsheet file into an 'exodus-exports' folder on your computer's Desktop.
+In the Asset Menu, select the Export XPub option.
+A CSV spreadsheet file into an 'exodus-exports' folder on your computer's Desktop.

 You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchain.com.